neekhilsingh/doc-scanner-ocr/README.md

 ### 3. Perspective Correction

-A document photo may look something like this:
+When a document is photographed from an angle, its shape can look distorted:

 ```text
        __________